 Here, the £30 million bar was met by the National Gallery, but Mr Hill said no. He is free to do so.
 There is no such thing as a ‘compulsory purchase’ under the UK system.
 Such systems exist in some Continental European countries like France and Italy.
 But in the UK, the state cannot interfere to such an extent with an owner’s property rights.
 This is Britain after all, and here the free market reigns.
 Well, most of the time.

 A problem like this one rarely arises.
-In fact, as far as I know, this has only happened once before: when the purchaser of Joshua Reynolds’s iconic Omai portrait rejected a matching offer of over £12 million, that time coming from the Tate.
+In fact, the best known example occurred when the purchaser of Joshua Reynolds’s iconic Omai portrait rejected a matching offer of over £12 million, that time coming from the Tate.
 In that case, the export licence was refused.
 And so in this case as well, when UK Culture Secretary Karen Bradley refused to grant the licence to Mr Hill.
 In fact, this is the only scenario in which a cultural export licence can be outright denied to a potential exporter.

 But why did Mr Hill reject the National Gallery’s offer? £30 million is nothing to sniff at, that’s for sure.
 Especially when this had been the fair market value accepted by the RCEWA back in 2015.
 Well, between then and now, a little something called the Brexit Referendum happened, as a result of which the Pound Sterling has dropped significantly vis-à-vis the US Dollar.
 And so £30 million circa December 2015 is not quite the same as £30 million at the beginning of 2017, at least as far as an American owner is concerned.